saonam/Spark-use-cases/README.md

-# Spark-adventure
+# Spark use cases
-My all time favourite Spark use cases
+This repo will contain different real time use cases of Apache Spark